MikeTritsch/challenge-4-UTA-tritsch/README.md

 One of the bugs I noticed is with my timer - it seems the timer will go negative for a split second before ending the game (if time runs out, that is).
 I'd like to tighten some aspects up, but I know that will come with practice and dedication!

+Another feature I'd like to add is a brief message that appears on the screen alerting the user whether or not their selection was correct or incorrect.

 ## Installation

 N/A